vslutov/llb3d/README.md

 - Global variables can be used from anywhere in the program.
 - Local variables can only be used within the function they are created in.

-The 'Global' keyword is used to define one or more global variables.
+The `Global` keyword is used to define one or more global variables.
 For example:

     Global Score = 0, Lives = 3, Player_up = 1

 ... defines 3 global variables.

-Similarly, 'Local' is used to define local variables:
+Similarly, `Local` is used to define local variables:

     Local temp_x = x, temp_y = y